 I come from a long line of women.
-I was raised partially in San Antonio TX and the later teen yrs onward in Philadelphia PA.
-Over time, I not only observed but also engaged in the daily bread-winning process in my family.
-My mother and her three kids picked cans, served at church, washed our clothes in the bathtub saying our prayers like mantras toward a mellow-yellow sky.
+I was raised, partially in San Antonio TX.
+The latter teen yrs onward in Philadelphia PA.
+I not only observed but also engaged in the daily bread-winning process in my family.
+My mother and her three kids: picked cans, served at church, washed our clothes in the bathtub saying our prayers like mantras toward a mellow-yellow sky.

-As a result, my mother soaking wet on her “ten-speed bike” while my brother carried the other bike for me to ride she told the coach “yeah I’m here to get Krissy, so she doesn’t walk home in the rain.”
+There she was, my mother, soaking wet on her “ten-speed bike.”
+She told the coach “yeah I’m here to get Krissy, so she doesn’t walk home in the rain.”
 The coach looked in shock like a deer in headlights.

-Needless to say, I got well, pulled my grades up and graduated.
+Needless to say, I got well.
+I pulled my grades up and graduated.
 I journeyed on, like a lioness crossing the Sahara desert.
-I got married and changed jobs like the weather, wearing jeans on a cloudy day.
-My motto: I’m not dead yet!
+I got married and changed jobs like the weather- wearing jeans on a cloudy day.